DanielGuzmanOlivares/ContextualForests/README.md

 ## Introduction

 Contextual Forests, as many other language models, operate under the assumption that the meaning of a word in a sentence can be fully determined by it's context (i.e. the other words in the sentence).
-If one thinks about it for a second, it seems like a very reasonable thing to assume considering that this is essentially what humans do when we communicate with each other.
+This seems like a very reasonable thing to assume considering that this is essentially what humans do when we communicate with each other.

 Unfortunately, in many situations context has proven to be rather difficult to figure out using even the most advanced techniques.